Congorilla: Fictional character biography

-Justice League

-Years later, Bill (now known as Congorilla) is trapped in his gorilla form upon the death of his human body.
-He becomes the protector of a band of gorillas, and friend of the South African hero Freedom Beast.
+Years later, Bill (now known as Congorilla) is trapped in his golden gorilla form due to the death of his human body.
+He becomes the protector of a band of gorillas as well as befriending the South African hero Freedom Beast.
 When the gorillas and Freedom Beast are slaughtered by hunters, Congorilla decides to seek justice.
-After the trail leads to the villain Prometheus, Congorilla teams up with Starman, and eventually a splinter faction of the Justice League.
-After Prometheus's death, Congorilla becomes a full-time member of the Justice League.
+After the trail leads to the villain Prometheus, Congorilla works with Starman and a splinter faction of the Justice League.
+After Prometheus's death, Congorilla and his new best friend Starman become full-time members of the Justice League.

-During his time with the League, Bill faces off against such foes as the rogue Starheart and Eclipso, and becomes close friends with Starman and Supergirl.
+During his time with the League, Bill faces off against such foes as the rogue Starheart and Eclipso.
 He is also part of a much larger makeshift Justice League squad when the return of Batman from a seeming death threatens to destroy time and space.
 After Batman Inc. appoints the vigilante Batwing as the official Batman of Africa, Congorilla realizes that the continent is too big for one hero to handle.
-He ultimately chooses to resign from the JLA in order to help organize the superheroes of Africa into a more efficient team, as well as to find a worthy successor to carry on Freedom Beast's legacy.
+He ultimately chooses to resign from the JLA to organize the superheroes of Africa into a more efficient team and find a worthy successor for Freedom Beast.

+In 2011, The New 52 rebooted the DC universe.
+Congorilla appears as a potential member of Justice League International.

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In contrast to the original continuity, the relaunch restored both Congo Bill's human version and the original Golden Gorilla.
+This change restores Congo Bill's need for the magic ring.
+Congo Bill is named the warden of Monster Rock and is Damage's mentor.

 Powers and abilities

 Before becoming Congorilla, Bill is a skilled hunter, explorer, and marksman.
 As Congorilla, Bill's simian body granted him supernatural strength, stamina, durability, agility, reflexes, and senses, self-healing capabilities, the ability to grow in size, and virtual immortality.
-In order to become Congorilla, he originally rubs a magic ring, which would swap his consciousness with that of the Golden Gorilla.
+In order to become Congorilla, he originally rubs a magic ring, which would swap his consciousness with that of the golden gorilla.